smart-data-models/dataModel.S4BLDG/Lamp/doc/spec_DE.md

       x-ngsi:
         type: Property
     source:
       description: 'A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.'
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object'
       type: string
       x-ngsi:
         type: Property
     spectrumMax:
-      description: 'Property.
-The spectrum of radiation describes its composition with regard to wavelength.
+      description: 'The spectrum of radiation describes its composition with regard to wavelength.
 Light, for example, as the portion of electromagnetic radiation that is visible to the human eye, is radiation with wavelengths in the range of approx. 380 to 780 nm (1 nm = 10 m).
 The corresponding range of colours varies from violet to indigo, blue, green, yellow, orange, and red.
-These colours form a continuous spectrum, in which the various spectral sectors merge into each other.'
+These colours form a continuous spectrum, in which the various spectral sectors merge into each other'
       type: number
       x-ngsi:
         type: Property
     spectrumMin:
-      description: 'Property.
-The spectrum of radiation describes its composition with regard to wavelength.
+      description: 'The spectrum of radiation describes its composition with regard to wavelength.
 Light, for example, as the portion of electromagnetic radiation that is visible to the human eye, is radiation with wavelengths in the range of approx. 380 to 780 nm (1 nm = 10 m).
 The corresponding range of colours varies from violet to indigo, blue, green, yellow, orange, and red.
-These colours form a continuous spectrum, in which the various spectral sectors merge into each other.'
+These colours form a continuous spectrum, in which the various spectral sectors merge into each other'
       type: number
       x-ngsi:
         type: Property
     type:
-      description: Property.
-It must be equal to `Lamp`.
+      description: It must be equal to `Lamp`
       enum:
         - Lamp
       type: string